fairDataSociety/FIPs/0000-template.md

 - created: (yyyy-mm-dd)

 # Summary
-[summary]: #summary

-One paragraph explanation of the feature/change.
+One paragraph explanation of the proposal.

-# Motivation
+# Context and motivation
-[motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+Explain the context and background for the propsal, motivation for the proposal and what it addresses with some use cases and the expected outcome.

 # Guide-level explanation
-[guide-level-explanation]: #guide-level-explanation

 Explain the proposal as if it was already included in the language and you were teaching it to another FDS programmer.
 That generally means: